AliaksandrBortnik/AliaksandrBortnik/README.md

 ## Self-intro
-I'm Alex 👋🏼 and I have been working as a software engineer for about 7 years.
-I've took absolutely different positions on various projects such as a Full-stack .NET + Angular developer, database architect, ETL developer, consultant and so on.
+I'm Alex 👋🏼 and I have been working as a software engineer more than 7 years.
+I've took absolutely different positions on various projects such as a Full-stack .NET + Angular developer, Front-end developer, database architect, ETL developer, consultant and so on.
 Besides my engagement in the front & back-end development, I have hands-on experience in CI/CD configuration using Azure DevOps, and the rest deployment stuff related to Azure cloud.
-However, I constantly prefer to study and upgrade my knowledge at different areas.
+However, I constantly prefer to study and upgrade my knowledge at diverse areas.
 At the moment, I decided to switch my main focus in software development to React + NodeJS.

-Moreover, I don't hestitate to be engaged in community schools or enroll high-quality courses.
+Moreover, I don't hesitate to be engaged in community schools or enroll high-quality courses.

 ## Links